microsoft/moaw/workshops/getting-started-with-aks/workshop.md

 <div class="info" data-title="Note">

 > Be sure to replace `<acr-name>` with a new unique name for your Azure Container Registry.
+The name for an ACR resource may contain alphanumeric characters only and must be between 5 and 50 characters long.

 </div>